< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Incidentally, the Turks reverse-engineered the M26 rocket under the SAGE 227 project and test-flew their own guided version.
 They didn't field it, but they did develop TRG-230 & TRLG-230 230-millimeter guided rockets that may have leveraged off of it.
 The Israelis also developed their own variants of the M26, including the "Trajectory Corrected Rocket", with an improved guidance system; a GPS-guided version, the "Romach"; and the "Ra'am Eithan (Strong Thunder)", which was the Trajectory Corrected Rocket with a lower percentage of duds.

 Along with the GMLRS rockets, GMRLS led to the update of the M270 launcher from 2005 to the "M270A1" configuration.
-It looked the same as the M270, but featured an "Improved FCS (IFCS)" -- not the same as the M142's FCS, possibly because of different hardware -- and an "Improved Launcher Mechanical Systems (ILMS)" to speed loading of rocket packs.
+It looked the same as the M270, but featured an "Improved FCS (IFCS)" -- not the same as the M142's FCS, possibly because of launcher hardware differences -- and an "Improved Launcher Mechanical Systems (ILMS)" to speed loading of rocket packs.
 It was initially fielded in 2002.
 Britain obtained a similar update to "M270B1" standard, also with the IFCS, the main change being an up-armored cab.

 France, Germany, and Italy updated their M270s as well, but went more or less their own way on the effort.
 KMW of Munich modernized them, most importantly adding the "European Fire Control System (EFCS)" developed by EADS and Dornier, with versions updated as follows: